The GMP Model of Goroutines

 Machine

 As described above, Goroutine execution uses cooperative scheduling.
-M maintains an internal local queue to execute Goroutines in order.
+Each P maintains a local run queue (runq) of Goroutines.
+The M bound to that P fetches Goroutines from this local queue for execution.
 The local task queue has limited capacity, so more ready-to-run Goroutines are placed in a Global queue.
-When M's local queue has no runnable Gs, it first tries to fetch tasks from the Global queue.
-If the Global queue is also empty, it steals tasks from other P's local queues.
+When a P's local queue has no runnable Gs, the M bound to it first tries to fetch tasks from the Global queue.
+If the Global queue is also empty, that M steals tasks from other P's local queues.
+In addition, the scheduler periodically checks the global queue (once every 61 scheduling iterations) even when the local queue is not empty, to prevent starvation of Goroutines in the global queue.
 This mechanism as a whole forms a work-stealing scheduling model.

 Processor